The Dual Space \(\mathcal{X}^*\)

 conjugate-linear in \(y\) over \(\mathbb{C}\).
 Some physics texts (and Dirac's Bra-Ket notation)

-instead place conjugate-linearity in the first slot; conversion between the two is straightforward
+instead place conjugate-linearity in the first slot.
+Conversion between the two is

-but must be done explicitly to avoid sign errors.
+straightforward, but it must be done explicitly to avoid sign errors.

 Theorem: Riesz Representation